-Step4: Data gets saved on the blockchain
+Step 4: Data gets saved on the blockchain

-Since information will be visible to every agriculture market participant, it will become seamless for them to bring efficiency in crop or food production.
+The information captured in the blockchain will trigger smart contracts to process rules defined within them.
+Smart contracts facilitate the exchange of data stored on the blockchain with the specific stakeholders in the system.
+Since information will be visible to every agriculture market participant, it will become seamless to bring efficiency in crop or food production.

 With the emergence of the blockchain, it has become possible to bring trust and transparency in the food supply chain ecosystem, ensuring food safety for everyone.
 Read further to discover how.

-Step1: IoT sensors generating data or Farmers storing data
+Step 1: IoT sensors generating data or Farmers storing data

 As discussed in the above use-case, smart farming allows sensors to generate crucial information related to the crops sown in the fields.